-Conversely, those who lift all the time often feel like this is the only way to workout.
-If they skip a day of lifting, they’re going to lose muscle mass, and undo the progress that they’ve already worked hard for.
+Conversely, those who lift all the time often feel like this is the only way to work out.
+If they skip a day of lifting, they’re going to lose muscle mass and undo their hard-earned progress.

 This couldn’t be further from the truth.
 Part of a balanced workout means bringing in different fitness routines to help strengthen different parts of the body.
 Plus, only doing one workout all the time puts excess strain and pressure on those particular muscles and joints — the exact opposite of what our stem cell treatment center wants people to do!

-Strengthening your muscles through weightlifting and weight training is just as important as getting cardio in, and vice versa.
+Strengthening your muscles through weightlifting and weight training is just as important as getting cardio in and vice versa.
 Cardio gets your heart pumping, which can send more oxygenated blood cells throughout your body.
-This, in turn, gives your cartilage the nourishment it needs to be healthy and last longer.
-Weightlifting strengthens your muscles, which can “help your body absorb some of the shock that normally goes through your joint when you move around during the day,” according to WebMD.
+This gives your cartilage the nourishment it needs to be healthy and last longer.
+Weightlifting strengthens your muscles, which help absorb the shock from movements around your joints.

 Having a balanced workout is one of the best ways to target all of your muscles and joints.
 Do the best that you can to get in multiple workouts every week, but also find that balance of not overdoing it.